These are the remaining undefeated DII men’s college basketball teams | NCAA.com

 Here are the remaining undefeated teams in DII men’s basketball listed in order of NABC ranking:

-The Crimson Hawks already have wins over two ranked teams in 2018, defeating No. 11 Shippensburg the last time out.
-That’s huge as they prepare to enter the PSAC schedule.
+The Crimson Hawks already have wins over two ranked teams this season, most recently defeating No. 11 Shippensburg.
+That’s huge as the PSAC schedule unfolds.

 No. 6 USC Aiken (12-0)